sachinprakash553/Amigos-Emotion-Recognition/README.md

-Perfect!
-I'll help you create a complete professional GitHub repository.
-Here's everything you need:

-## 1. Description

 Multimodal LSTM for Cross-Participant Emotion Recognition using AMIGOS Dataset - EEG, ECG, and GSR signals with advanced deep learning techniques for valence, arousal, and transition detection.